-Transmission Control Protocol/Internet Protocol is a widely used transport protocol that connects diverse computers of various transmission methods.
+Subnet mask In TCP/IP, the bits used to create the subnet are called the used transport protocol that connects diverse computers of various transmission methods.
 It was developed y the Department of Defense to connect different computer types and led to the development of the Internet.